 Text copied to clipboard!

-• How do you maintain and operate your imaging equipment?
+• Can you describe your experience operating diagnostic imaging equipment?

-• What steps do you take to ensure patient comfort during procedures?
+• How do you ensure patient comfort and safety during imaging procedures?